vippsas/vipps-recurring-api/vipps-recurring-api.md

 ## Rate limiting

-We have added rate limit to our apis (http:429) to prevent fradulent and wrongful behaviour and increase stability and security of our APIs.
-These shouldn't affect normal behaviour at all, but feel free to contact us if you notice any weird behaviour.
+We have added a rate limit to our API (HTTP 429 Too Many Requests) to prevent fradulent and wrongful behaviour, and increase the stability and security of our API.
+The limits should not affect normal behaviour, but please contact us if you notice any unexpected behaviour.

 | API                                                                                                      | Limit          | Key used                                          |
 |----------------------------------------------------------------------------------------------------------|----------------|---------------------------------------------------|